 Bea very sweetly invited Uge and myself to stay with her in her friends’ apartment in Pamplona, while the boys stayed in another one.
 Unfortunately, I had come down with a cold after my trip to Madrid, and was not feeling great.
-When we got there at about eleven thirty, I thought: “Excellent!
+When we got there at about 11:30 PM, I thought: “Excellent!
 It’s not even midnight yet.
 I’ll get to bed now, sleep in in the morning, and then we’ll head down to see the bulls in the afternoon.”
 Implicit in that thought are several assumptions about the plan in which I proved to be mistaken:

 - The bulls run in the afternoon.